AnonymousForDoubleBlind/AT_with_HE/README.md

 ## The guidelines

 We provide the training and evaluations codes on CIFAR-10 / CIFAR-10-C in [here](https://github.com/AnonymousForDoubleBlind/AT_with_HE/tree/master/CIFAR-10), and those on ImageNet / ImageNet-C in [here](https://github.com/AnonymousForDoubleBlind/AT_with_HE/tree/master/ImageNet), respectively.
+These codes can re-implements the results in our paper.